- The Washington Times - Friday, January 2, 2026

 Mr. Busch, the political scientist at the Baker School, said Mr. Trump’s pace of action has upsides and downsides.

-Bad news for Mr. Trump disappears quickly, subsumed by the next crisis or accomplishment.
-But good news also doesn’t linger very long, denying Mr. Trump the victory laps he’s so eager to take.
+Bad news for Mr. Trump is quickly subsumed by the next crisis or accomplishment.
+Good news also doesn’t linger, denying Mr. Trump the victory laps he is so eager to take.

-Mr. Busch said Mr. Trump isn’t the first president to create a task force or commission to reimagine the bureaucracy — then-Vice President Al Gore led one in the 1990s, and before that President Reagan had the Grace Commission.
-But those took months, or years, to come up with recommendations, which were then sent to Congress, which debated them and passed some parts.
+Mr. Busch said Mr. Trump isn’t the first president to create a task force or commission to reimagine the bureaucracy.
+Vice President Al Gore led one in the 1990s, and President Reagan had the Grace Commission.
+Those took months or years to develop recommendations to send to Congress.
+They were debated, and some parts were passed.

-That effort, like so much of Mr. Trump’s work, was unilateral.
-Other than the summer’s Big Beautiful Bill budget law and January’s Laken Riley Act to require detention of some illegal immigrants, little of Mr. Trump’s agenda has gone through Congress.
+That effort, like so much of Mr. Trump’s other work, was unilateral.
+Other than the One Big Beautiful Bill Act this summer and the Laken Riley Act last January to require detention of some illegal immigrants, little of Mr. Trump’s agenda has gone through Congress.

-Grover Norquist, president of Americans for Tax Reform and a longtime voice in Washington conservative circles, called the budget law’s tax cuts the “biggest affirmative win” of the first year.
+Grover Norquist, president of Americans for Tax Reform and a longtime voice in Washington conservative circles, called the budget law’s tax cuts the “biggest affirmative win” of Mr. Trump’s first year.

-Bruce Blakeman, the Nassau County executive and New York governor hopeful, added to that list the border, peace deals and lowering energy prices.
+Bruce Blakeman, the Nassau County executive and New York governor hopeful, added to that list border security, peace deals and lower energy prices.

 “He’s accomplished more in 11 months than most presidents have done in eight years.
 So he’s tireless.
 He has shown a strength and fortitude that is almost superhuman,” Mr. Blakeman said.